Vasundhara Das

-Personal life
+Early life

-She was born into a Hebbar Iyengar family on 27 October 1977 in Bangalore, Karnataka to Kishen Das and Nirmala Das.
-She studied at Cluny Convent High School, Bangalore, Sri Vidya Mandir, Bangalore and Mount Carmel College, Bangalore, graduating in economics, Statistics and Mathematics.
+Vasundhara Das was born into a Brahmin family in Bangalore, Karnataka, to Kishen Das and Nirmala Das.
+She was educated at Cluny Convent High School and at Sri Vidya Mandir in Bangalore.
+She then studied at Mount Carmel College, Bangalore, where she graduated in Economics, Mathematics, and Statistics.

-She began training in Hindustani classical music at the age of six under her grandmother Indira Das, who ran a music school on the top of their house.
-She then joined the Lalit Kala Academy, and later studied under Pandit Parameshwar Hegde, her Guru.
-In her college days, she was a lead singer of a girl band and was soprano in the college choir.
-In an interview, she states that – "I got booed off the first time I sang on stage".
-She speaks Tamil, Kannada, Telugu, English, Malayalam, Hindi and Spanish.
+Vasundhara began training in Hindustani classical music at the age of six under her grandmother Indira Das, who ran a music school on the top of their house.
+She then joined the Lalit Kala Academy and later studied under Pandit Parameshwar Hegde, her guru.
+In her college days, she was a lead singer of a girl band and a soprano in the college choir.
+In an interview, she states that "I got booed off the first time I sang on stage."
+She speaks Tamil, Kannada, Telugu, English, Hindi, Malayalam, and Spanish.

 In 2012, Vasundhara married her long-time friend, Roberto Narain, a drummer and percussionist.